This is a high level overview of what you should consider if you are selling or buying a business.

 The difference may seem academic but in legal terms it is a chasm.

 When the business assets are sold, the issue for the buyer becomes one of identifying the scope of the asset.
 A buyer of the shares in a company does not have to worry about scope because the company owns everything.
-By contrast, if only assets are being sold, then the seller may still retain ownership of some part of the asset that the buyer thinks he is purchasing.
-For example, if a website is being bought, are the intellectual property rights to the photographs used on the site also being bought, or could the seller use them on another of his websites.
+By contrast, if only assets are being sold, then the seller may still retain ownership of some part of the asset that the buyer thinks they are purchasing.
+For example, if a website is being bought, are the intellectual property rights to the photographs used on the site also being bought, or could the seller use them on another of his websites?

 The process of assessing the value of what is for sale, and whether there are any restrictions that might prevent the buyer from purchasing, or reduce the value of assets after purchase is called due diligence (DD).
 It is effectively, careful consideration of what is on the table.

 Depending on the complexity of the business, the buyer may need to appoint an accountant (to provide a valuation of the business), a lawyer (to check existing contracts) and expert valuers (to value individual assets).